alphagov/signon/docs/arch/adr-001-pass-anonymised-user-ids-to-publishing-apps-and-analytics.md

 shared secret.

 The advantage of having Signon generate the ID is that we only need the secret to be available in one application, which simplifies the infrastructure and somewhat reduces the risk of the secret leaking.

 The disadvantages are complexity of implementation, and risk that an application may accidentally store the anonymous ID in the database (effectively de-anonymising it).

+Specifically, the implementation would be more complex because we'd have to update the token passed from signon to applications, and have the applications handle the token correctly - storing the anonymous id in session, but not the database.

 On balance, we prefer to have each application generate the IDs using a shared secret - trading off some additional complexity in the infrastructure for simplicity of implementation in the code.